jundalisay/spblist/content/en/superphysics/principles/chapter-07.md

 ---
 heading: "Chapter 7"
-title: "Qualimath: The Math for Superphysics"
+title: "Supermath and Qualimath: The Maths for Superphysics"
 # Math for Qualities and Ratios" more than Quantities and Equalities"
 date: 2020-12-27
 weight: 34
 image: "/graphics/physics/math.jpg"
 description: "Qualimath is Math for operating on Qualities instead of Quantities"
 icon: /icons/sp.png
 math: true